Back

 This is the same as the previous image of three fractions being multiplied together.
 This time the hours in the denominator of the first fraction and the hours in the numerator of the second fraction have been crossed out.

-Using the zig-zag method we make the calculations in a zig-zag pattern.
-Remember, any time we move to the denominator we divide.
-And any time we move to the numerator, we multiply the following:
+Using the zig-zag method you make the calculations in a zig-zag pattern.
+Remember: Any time you move to the denominator you divide.
+And any time you move to the numerator, you multiply the following:

 \(80 \div 1 \times 1 \div 60\; min \times 1609.344\; m \div 1 = 2145.792\)